 Edwards Place became the home of the Springfield Art Association in 1915.
 The parlors were used as gallery space, and art classes were held in the bedrooms.

 Edwards Place was used as an art gallery until 1937.
 Art classes were being held in the upstairs bedrooms as late as the 1960s.
-A full-scale restoration in 2014-2105 restored the first floor to its c.
+A full-scale restoration in 2014-2015 restored the first floor to its c.
 1857 appearance.
-Today it is open to the public as an historic house museum interpreting the social and domestic life of the 19th century.
+Today it is open to the public as a historic house museum interpreting the social and domestic life of the 19th century.

 History of the Edwards Family